ml7943/deep-learning-challenge/README.md

 The purpose of this analysis was to utilize a deep learning model (neural network) to predict the success of donation projects by Alphabet Soup, a charitable organization.

 ## Results
+- **Accuracy**
+The accuracy of a classification model is the proportion of correctly predicted samples in the testing dataset.
+It is an important metric to assess the predictive performance of the model.
+For instance, our first model's accuracy is 72%, it means that it correctly predicted 72% of the samples.
+Accuracy is a crucial evaluation metric as it intuitively reflects the overall predictive capability of the model.

+- **Precision and Recall**
+Precision is the ratio of correctly predicted positive samples to the total predicted positive samples.
+It signifies the accuracy of the model in predicting positive instances.
+For instance, for our first model, the precision is 80%, it means that among all predicted positive samples, 80% were actually positive.

+Recall, on the other hand, is the ratio of correctly predicted positive samples to the total actual positive samples.
+It measures the completeness of the model's predictions for positive instances.
+For example, for our first model, the recall is 75%, it indicates that the model correctly identified 75% of all actual positive samples.

+- **Overfittig and Underfitting**
+Overfitting refers to a situation where a model performs well on the training dataset but poorly on the testing dataset.
+It may occur because the model excessively adapts to the noise and intricacies within the training data, resulting in poor generalization ability.
+Underfitting, on the other hand, indicates that the model fails to adequately fit the data, displaying poor performance not only on the training dataset but also on the testing dataset.

+Assumed Values:
+Training set accuracy: 98%
+Testing set accuracy: 75%

+Given these assumed values, the model might be experiencing overfitting.
+This conclusion arises from the stark difference between the high training set accuracy of 98% and the lower testing set accuracy of 75%.
+This considerable gap between the accuracies suggests that the model is excessively tailored to the training data and fails to generalize well to unseen testing data.
+Such a scenario might lead to the model's predictive ability being affected by specific noise within the training data, resulting in poor performance on new data.

+Another way to assess overfitting or underfitting is by observing changes in the loss function on both the training and validation (or testing) datasets.
+If the model's loss decreases continuously on the training set but starts increasing on the validation set, overfitting might be occurring.
+Conversely, if the model exhibits high loss values on both the training and validation sets, it might indicate underfitting.

 ### Data Preprocessing